PedroAtemRibeiro/DataImportMercadoLivre/md/Projetct.md

   <br>
   C- Data Extract to a variable.
   <br>
-  D- Data processing
+  D- Data processing.
   <br>
-  D- Manipulate Workbook Type file using Python
+  D- Manipulate Workbook Type file using Python.
   <br>
-  E- Data export (Obtained from the website to an .xlsx file)
+  E- Data export (Obtained from the website to an .xlsx file).
   <br>

 ## 2- Soluctions: